hammad-r-javed/breakdown/README.md

 # Breakdown
 The in-house project management tool I plan on developing over time.
-To start with it's simply going to be a tool that allows me to create Kanbans and Work Breakdown Structures!

 ## Reasons for creating the project
-When managing a project I like simple kanban boards and a WBS, for tracking and organising the progress being/to made for said project.
-The boards are always open to change/re-organisation becuase projects change throughout their development.
+I will be using this project to explore software project management and my interpretation of agile development.
+While focus on interactions over processes is one of the core ideas of the original agile manifesto, tools have the capacity to make collaboration & communication easier, and this is what I aim to do with breakdown.

-Another reason for creating this tool instead of using an existing one is I can use it to learn and explore technologies that I'm interested in, like (but not limited to) Elm and Golang!
+Another reason for creating this tool instead of using an existing one is I can use it to learn and explore technologies that I'm interested in, like (but not limited to) Elm and Gleam!

 ## Project Status
 It's basically just been initialised so don't expect..well anything right now.